 Time Weighted Average Price is a trading algorithm based on weighted average price.
 Its calculation is simpler than that of Volume Weighted Average Price, with there being plenty of benefits to TWAP.
 Time Weighted Average Price is an execution strategy which trades in execution of order quantity at regular intervals of time based on the users specification.
 It adds randomization as per an algorithm to minimize gaming risk during execution.

-TWAP strategy uses more complex ways of buying and selling than simply executing orders.
+The TWAP strategy uses more complex ways of buying and selling than simply executing orders.
 Business personalities that trade on high volume products use Time Weighted Average Price to execute their orders over a specific time so as to keep the price close to what reflects as the current market price.
-A TWAP trade is likely to execute fifty-fifty volume of stock in the first and the second half of the day since it does not consider volume in its execution.
+TWAP trade is likely to execute fifty-fifty volumes of stock in the first and second half of the day since it does not consider volume in its execution.
 Since Time Weighted Average Price does not consider volume, it is simple to obtain.

 Best Use of TWAP

 The most popular use of Time Weighted Average Price Strategy is for distributing big orders throughout the trade process.
 An illustration: let’s say you want to buy one hundred thousand shares.
 Putting such a big order at once would vastly impact the market and the price would most likely start to rise.
 To prevent this, investors can define a time period in the TWAP Strategy over which they want to buy shares.
 It will cut evenly a big order into smaller ones and execute them over a defined period.

 TWAP strategy could be used as an alternative to Volume Weighted Average Price strategy, but because of its simple form we have to remember about some of the important things.
 Even if we cut big orders, we do it evenly, hence there is a possibility to hit on low liquidity period when our sliced order will impact the market hard.
 That’s why it’s recommended to use TWAP strategy over short periods or on stocks that are believed to not have any volume profile to follow.